AlgoFoe/tree-visualizer/README.md

 ### 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page- https://github.com/AlgoFoe/tree-visualizer/issues.
+Feel free to check the [issues](https://github.com/AlgoFoe/tree-visualizer/issues) page.

 ### 📝 License
 This project is licensed under the MIT License - see the LICENSE file for details.